About the Research Library

 The LLNL Research Library acquires information resources that support the research missions of the laboratory.
-Library collections include information resources in the physical and life sciences, technology, engineering and mathematics and some social sciences.
+Library collections include information resources in the physical and life sciences, technology, engineering, mathematics, and some social sciences.
 The collections include most databases, journals and reference works a researcher would expect to find in an advanced science library.
 The Library serves as the digital archive and preservation agent of LLNL scientific and technical information (STI).

 A primarily digital library